kostischristogeorgos/JustSnap-Analyst-Assignment/README.md

 3. **Confidence** combines cosine similarity + attribute boosts, expressed as a percentage.

 4. **extracted_attributes** are parsed from the unstructured description.

+**The results are stored in 'results_from_test_descriptions.json' file where they can be views independently**, the notebook also provides visualizations for the confidence distribution and error analysis per category.